seemjwguan/tensorfm/README.md

 # How to use?

+1. Download the datasets used in our paper from here.
+(You may also use any dataset else you want.)
-To reproduce our results, you can simply run *tensorFM_handler_ori.m* for tensor FM whereas *tensorFM_handler_lifted.m* for lifted tensor FM.
+2. run *tensorFM_handler_ori.m* for tensor FM whereas *tensorFM_handler_lifted.m* for lifted tensor FM.

 # Dependencies